Post updated March 2020

 This is a key step and it will make your book extra special.
 For each photo or page, create a text box in your photo software or online book editor and write down the name of the person, when the picture was taken, if known, what event the image depicts and what is significant about it.
-Of course there are many other things you can include, such as anecdotes, favorite memories, poems, their favorite recipe, or whatever else is significant about that person.
+Of course, there are many other things you can include, such as anecdotes, favorite memories, poems, their favorite recipe, or whatever else is significant about that person.

 Genealogy – Your Family Tree

 I like the idea of starting my book with a family tree.
 It is a good way to get organized and will help you lay out the rest of the pages.
 You can show your family tree with small photos of the individual and their date of birth and death, if applicable.
-I have big family, there were 13 kids in my dad’s family and seven in my mom’s.
+I have a big family, there were 13 kids in my dad’s family and seven in my mom’s.
 And that is only one generation!
 When it gets down to the current generation, I may need to resort to just listing names and birth dates or I will end up with a 10-page family tree!
 Not all templates have family trees.
 You could either create it in a program like Photoshop Elements or hand-draw it on paper and take a photo of it.
-Mixbook has a couple layouts that you can customize.
-The one from Family History is pictured below.
+Mixbook has a couple of layouts that you can customize.
+The one from A Book of Remembrance is pictured below.

-Back Up Your Book
+Back-Up Your Book

 I can’t stress this enough.
-There have been non-stop fires in various states across the U.S. lately and even if houses survive the flames sometimes they’re lost in the floods that have followed.
+There have been non-stop fires in various states across the U.S. in the last year and even if houses survive the flames sometimes they’re lost in the floods that have followed.
 It’s not enough to have a copy on an external hard drive because it can either get damaged, destroyed or it could malfunction.
 Make sure you don’t risk losing all your hard work and family memorabilia.
 Save a copy of your family heritage book in the cloud, either in something like Dropbox or via a scheduled backup program such as Carbonite.
 Take photos of printed memorabilia and store copies in the cloud as well.

 Family Heritage Templates